Dr. Rick Trevino

 Assistant Director

-Lucy Rinard is a higher education professional with over a decade of experience.
-She is dedicated to promoting the growth and development of students by creating a supportive space where they feel listened to.
-Raised in South Los Angeles, she is a proud graduate of the USC Leslie and William McMorrow Neighborhood Academic Initiative (NAI).
-Lucy is a first-generation college graduate and is a double Trojan, having earned a BA in History and Political Science from the Dornsife College of Letters, Arts & Sciences and an M.Ed. in Educational Counseling from the Rossier School of Education.
-Prior to joining the Norman Topping Student Aid Fund, Lucy was the Assistant Director of First-Year Advising at the USC Dornsife College of Letters, Arts & Sciences.
+Dr. Lucy Rinard is a higher education professional dedicated to promoting the growth and development of students by creating a supportive environment where they feel heard and valued.
+Raised in South Central Los Angeles, she is a proud graduate of the USC Leslie and William McMorrow Neighborhood Academic Initiative (NAI).
+Lucy is a first-generation college graduate and earned a BA in History and Political Science from the USC Dornsife College of Letters, Arts & Sciences and an M.Ed. and Ed.D. from the USC Rossier School of Education.
+Her dissertation focused on the transition experiences of first-generation Latinx students and their parents to college.
+Before joining the Norman Topping Student Aid Fund, Dr. Rinard was the Assistant Director of First-Year Advising at the USC Dornsife College of Letters, Arts & Sciences.

 Alejandra Tenorio-Rosas